 Social Care refers to Children's Services in the area in which the child is resident, unless a child is a Child Looked After then this will be the Children's Services in their home authority.

 MAP refers to the Surrey Multi-Agency Partnership.

-SPA refers to the Single Point of Access and the Child Protection Consultation Line..
+CSPA refers to the Children's Single Point of Access and the Child Protection Consultation Line..